 dtostrf - Double To String Function.

-When you want to turn an Arduino float to string, this is the function that you use.
+To turn an Arduino float to string, this is the function that you use.
 The function actually accepts a value of type 'double' but, since Arduino code treats 'double' as 'float' it also converts numbers of type 'float' into strings.
 Type 'double' is not implemented for Arduino 8 bit processor boards.

 The prototype of dtostrf is: